 Microsoft has been trying to reduce the dependency of users on installation media like CD, DVD, USB, etc. and rather most users upgraded to Windows 10 directly through a system update.
 However, as wise as the intent of the company was, some users still prefer to install their operating system through installation media.

 A media driver your computer needs is missing

-While trying to install Windows 10/8.1/8 (and a few earlier versions) through installation media, many users have reported the error:
+While trying to install Windows 10/8.1/8 through installation media, many Windows 10 users have reported the error:

 A media driver your computer needs is missing.
 This could be a DVD, USB, or Hard disk driver.
 If you have a CD, DVD, or USB flash drive with the driver on it, please insert it now.

 Windows 7 users would get the following error instead:

 A required CD/DVD drive device driver is missing.
 If you have a driver floppy disk, CD, DVD, or USB flash drive, please insert it now.

 The statement of the error makes it clear that the installation media is missing one or more crucial drivers and thus the system has halted the installation process.